Who let the dogs out?

 Where To Stay

-Caesars Palace's PetStay program includes in-room amenities as well as additional services like grooming, walking, and veterinary care.
+Hit any of Caesars Entertainment’s resorts for their PetStay program which includes in-room amenities as well as additional services like grooming, walking, and veterinary care.
 Your human will be greeted with welcome packets that direct them to outdoor relief areas and dog walking routes for us.

-Vegas is where everyone can be treated like a VIP—including dogs.
-Just be sure to check with your hotel so they can accommodate to the whole gang.
+Las Vegas is where everyone can be treated like a VIP – including Very Important Pets.
+Please keep in mind that not all hotels accept companion animals, so be sure to check with your hotel staff so they can accommodate the whole gang.